snts-d3/SntsRatTool/README.md

 - restart lightning mod
 - always start exe after lightning mod is started
 - always close exe first before starting or restarting lightning mod

+## Manual

+- pressing force move or force stand still will stop wiggle temporarely
+- mages will be refreshed when < 10 mages or remaining duration < 4 seconds

+## Open Issues

+- wiggle simulates left click -> standing on pylons while not using force move will click them
+- spawning mages simulates right click -> might rightclick into chat or on portrait